| Also read: Calcium Against Syndrome X Diseases & More "Of course, all of these diseases may have many

 benefits from higher levels.
 However, more needs to be

+said on safety.
 Certain medical conditions might be related to or worsened

 by increased dietary calcium, but this is not clear from